JQ-C/DOOOPE/README.md

 # Project Reason
 - DOOOPE keyboard was created to use Redragon low profile switch as a cheap alternative to the Low profile choc switches used in many Low-pro boards, hence the name "DOOOPE" that sounds like dupe.
 - Another decision is to use off the shelf components and the cheapest at the category.
 - This keyboard also used [Ergogen V4]() to prototype the layout and later finished in Kicad.

+# Future Revision / To-Do
+- Make it a reversible PCB to reduce cost
+- Add support for both MX and Redragon Switch

 # Credits
 1. Overall inspiration is the execellent keyboard [Totem by GEIST](https://github.com/GEIGEIGEIST/TOTEM)
 2. The exposed copper art is inspired by [Urchin by Kyek](https://github.com/duckyb/urchin)